amar528/python-leetcode/README.md

 To find a prefix, we perform a similar search, but we do not need to check that there exists a valid leaf node at the last character.
 `113ms beats 83%/70%`

+## Intervals

+### 435 - Non Overlapping Intervals

+We sort the intervals array by the end time.
+We can keep track of the previous valid end time, initially we set to `-sys.maxsize` Iterating over the intervals, we check if the preveious end time is greater than our new start time.
+If it is, then we need to remove an interval (we increase the count by 1).
+Otherwise, we update the previous end time.
+`1004ms beats 95%/53%`